 By Jim Neumann.
 Jim is customer support specialist at DEVONtechnologies and works from home in Michigan, USA, or any other place he likes.

 Your alarm clock didn’t go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
 This is a typical morning for a commuter.
 But there’s an alternative.
-According to current research, in 2014 almost 2.9 million people in the US alone telecommuted for For Profit employers.
+According to current research, in 2020 almost 54% of US workers telecommuted at least once a month.
 I am one of them.
 So what is telecommuting really like? (more)

 In their company blog, Fournova publishes short articles from other software developers.
 They talk about how to build a sustainable business.
 This month it was my turn.
 I wrote about not spreading yourself too thin and getting caught in daily busyness instead of focusing on what’s really important. (more)